LucasDelfino92/morrowindsharp/mwtools.md

 To fix this, we have to synchronize our save.

-- Launch WryeMash in Mod Organizer.
+- Run WryeMash in Mod Organizer.
 - In the **Saves** tab, you will see a list with all your saves.
 Saves that do not need to be synchronized have a **purple box** next to them.
 Those that do need to have their masters synchronized will have a box of a different color.
 - Click on the faulty save, and a panel to the right will display the save's masters and plugins.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - If you have removed masters or plugins from your save, then an **Update Masters** window will appear, telling you some masters were automatically deselected (as they are no longer present in your load order).
 Read the description on the box, as it tells you how to proceed if this isn't what you expected to happen.
 Otherwise, click **OK**.